muratk5n/thirdwave/en/README.md

 ---

-Had nothing against JS, first thing I heard about him was before NatSec he was part of the Dems trying to push for more left-leaning policies?
-A negative, he was in that Russia Russia Russia crowd pre 2020, now it looks like he was more shitlib then left, and on RU front he might given some bad advice.
+Had nothing against JS, first thing I heard before NatSec was part of the Dems trying to push for more left-leaning policies?
+A negative, part of that Russia Russia Russia crowd pre 2020, now it looks like he was more shitlib then left, and on RU front probably gave some bad advice.

 ---